On this article:

 Benefits of Round Robin Scheduling

-Here are four main benefits:
+Here are 5 main benefits:

-The faster your sales reps respond to leads, the better their chance is of converting
+The faster your sales reps respond to leads, the better their chance is of converting.

 Respond within one minute, and the chance of converting increases by 391%.